iamjoeljose/iamjoeljose/README.md

 ### Hi there 👋

+Myself Joel !
+Currently nominated on the responsibility of delivering quality products to those at the end of line

+ ⚡ A Code that cant be tested is flawed :P...
 <!--
 **iamjoeljose/iamjoeljose** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Myself Joel !
-Currently nominated on the responsibility of delivering quality products to those at the end of line !

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...